benallard/pascalissime_nn/README.txt

  - bolzdem3: Boltzmann Network

 Issue53:
- - neo31: Training of the first layer of a neocognitron: recognition of elementary segments
+ - neo31: Training of the first layer of a neocognitron: recognition of elementary segments (layer 1)

+Issue 54:
+ - neo4: neocognitron layer two and three